crewtool/paxos-banking/README.md

 ### Results
 The following plots show latency time for the requests.
-As we can see leaderless solution is much faster, as the solution with leader requires communications and agreement between the majority of the nodes after every request.
+As we can see the solution with the leader is much faster, because the leaderless solution requires communications and agreement between the majority of the nodes after every request.

 ![Latency](./stress-test/latency_plot.png) ![Boxplot_with_leader](./stress-test/boxplot_with_leader.png) ![Boxplot_leaderless](./stress-test/boxplot_leaderless.png)